What is mortgage amortization?

 “Loan amortization is the process of calculating the loan payments that amortize — meaning pay off — the loan amount,” explains Robert Johnson, professor of finance at Heider College of Business, Creighton University.

-“On a fully amortizing loan, the loan payments are determined such that, after the last payment is made, there is no loan balance outstanding.”
+“On a fully amortizing loan, the loan payments are determined such that, after the last payment is made, there is no loan balance outstanding,” Johnson explains.

-At the beginning of your amortization schedule, a larger percentage of each monthly payment goes toward loan interest; at the end, you’re paying more toward principal.
+At the beginning of your amortization schedule, a larger percentage of each monthly payment goes toward loan interest.
+At the end, you’re paying mostly principal.

-Note: this affects only the breakdown of your payments.
-If you have a fixed–rate mortgage, the total payment amount will always stay the same.
+This transition — from mostly interest to mostly principal — affects only the breakdown of your monthly payments.
+If you have a fixed-rate mortgage, the amount you pay each month toward principal and interest together will stay the same.

-But actually, the payment breakdown is very important because it determines how quickly you build home equity – which in turn affects your ability to withdraw equity, refinance, or pay off your home early.
+Your payment breakdown is very important because it determines how quickly you build home equity.
+Equity, in turn, affects your ability to refinance, pay off your home early, or borrow money with a second mortgage.

 Are all mortgage loans amortized?